 Ferguson is a medium-sized city located in the state of Missouri.
-With a population of 21,059 people and four constituent neighborhoods, Ferguson is the 31st largest community in Missouri.
+With a population of 18,527 people and six constituent neighborhoods, Ferguson is the 39th largest community in Missouri.

 Ferguson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ferguson is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ferguson who work in office and administrative support (14.69%), sales jobs (10.07%), and healthcare (7.63%).
+There are especially a lot of people living in Ferguson who work in office and administrative support (16.41%), healthcare suport services (11.16%), and business and financial occupations (6.16%).

-The percentage of adults in Ferguson who are college-educated is close to the national average for all communities of 21.84%: 20.87% of the adults in Ferguson have a bachelor's degree or advanced degree.
+In terms of college education, Ferguson is nearly on par with the US average for all cities of 21.84%: 20.23% of adults 25 and older in Ferguson have a bachelor's degree or advanced degree.

-The per capita income in Ferguson in 2010 was $20,727, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,908 for a family of four.
+The per capita income in Ferguson in 2018 was $21,656, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,624 for a family of four.
 However, Ferguson contains both very wealthy and poor people as well.

-Ferguson is an extremely ethnically-diverse city.
+Ferguson is a very ethnically-diverse city.
 The people who call Ferguson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ferguson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ferguson include Irish, English, Italian, and French .
+Important ancestries of people in Ferguson include German, Irish, English, African, and Dutch.

 The most common language spoken in Ferguson is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Italian and Spanish.